A blend og Honduras Blue Mountain Light and Dark Roast

 In 1984, I began working in the remote eastern part of Honduras with Miskito Indian refugees from Nicaragua.
 One of my first friends there was a pilot named Jack Dyer, who was serving as the project engineer for World Relief, building refugee villages along the Patuca River and near Mocoron.
 Jack was a very successful engineer from Baton Rouge Louisiana who had sold his business and moved to Honduras to serve as a missionary pilot.

+We were attempting the help the Nicaraguan refugees who were living in a very remote area along the Kruta and Coco Rivers.
+There were no roads and travel was by foot and boat.
 Jack recognized our need for an airplane and one day in early 1987 took me to the Honduran Aeronautica office in Tegucigalpa where I took a flight physical, showed them my U.S commercial license, and received my Honduran pilot license.
 A few months later he gave us his original airplane, a bright yellow 1953 Piper Pacer, to use in our project with the refugees along the Rio Coco.
 Everything changed as a result.
 Before the “Flying Banana”, the nearest cold drink to our home in Auka was an 8 hour walk.
 Once we got the airplane, it was a 15 minute flight!

 Jack taught me the intricacies of being a successful and safe bush pilot.
 The challenges I faced as a Navy pilot landing on aircraft carriers were exceeded by the skills required to land on very narrow, short (and often muddy) airstrips in foul weather with cows, pigs, and horses around!
 One of Jack's “favorite” airstrips was at Musawas, where you have to fly low over the Patuca River below the tree line, follow a bend of the river and then make a hard right bank to line up with the short airstrip, which began at the riverbank, and quickly touchdown, hitting the brakes.
 Jack was a master at getting his fully loaded Maule M5 and later Cessna 185 in and out of these challenging airstrips.